magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_sense-contact-the-fountain-of-wisdom.md

 his stupidity endlessly.

 We must understand: suffering is none other than the First Noble Truth, isn’t that so?
-Are you going to look on it as something bad?
-Running away from these things isn’t practising according to the true Dhamma.
+Are you going to look on it as something bad? *Dukkha sacca, samudaya sacca, nirodha sacca, magga sacca.* Running away from these things isn’t practising according to the true Dhamma.
 When will you ever see the truth of suffering?
 If we keep running away from suffering we will never know it.
 Suffering is something we should recognize – if you don’t observe it, when will you ever recognize it?
 Not being content here you run over there, when discontent arises there you run off again.
 You are always running.
 If that’s the way you